edmundhung/conform/docs/integrations.md

         />
         {/*
-          This makes the corresponding events to be dispatched from the element that the `inputRef` is set to. i.e. the shadow input
+          This makes the corresponding events to be dispatched from the element that the `shadowInputRef` is assigned to.
         */}
         <Select
           options={